It’s time to rethink HVAC specification.

 The aim of this consultation was to begin aligning the built environment with the future direction of UK sustainability policy – changing compliance targets, planning requirements and, ultimately, the way we supply heat and clean air to new homes.

-With less than a year before Part L and Part F 2020 becomes legally enforceable, do you have your new HVAC strategy ready?
+With Part L and Part F 2020 becoming legally enforceable, do you have your new HVAC strategy ready?

 Government is expected to publish the final document containing new Part L and Part F Regulations mid-2020, including any consultation changes to their original proposal.
 This is then expected to become legally enforceable before the end of the year.